mark1996mg/DentistVisitApplication/README.md

 Description of my task

 0) Stage 0
-  * I used IntelliJ Iwith Java 13 in projetc setting and maven
+  * I used IntelliJ with Java 13 in projetc setting and maven
   * Was very straightfoward and didn't take long at all.
 Initially application didn't run once I imported project to IntelliJ but I managed to fix it quickly by making necessary changed in pom file